Zexbe/all-hands-2020/src/eligibility.md

 ## Other folks

 In addition, we sometimes extend invitations to additional folks who have specific things to discuss with team members.
-This might include people who live in the area where the All Hands is taking place, researchers working on an interesting proposal, or production users looking to build involvement with the Rust organization.
+We may include people who live in the area where the All Hands is taking place, researchers working on an interesting proposal, or production users looking to build involvement with the Rust organization.